budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

 toc = true

 +++
-A few days ago I got errors when deploy my blog (Hugo site) to Netlify
+A few days ago I got errors when deploy my blog (Hugo site) to Netlify.

 # Errors

-Here's the pieces of errors :
+Here's the pieces of errors:

     ...
     ...